EmmaLiTsai/recoverKBTDR/README.md

     ## 5  7.50 -0.331
     ## 6  8.91 -0.354

-Step one: center the record using the timing dots, such that all timing dots will be centered along y = -center_along_y.
+Step two: center the record using the timing dots, such that all timing dots will be centered along y = -center_along_y.
 After centering, it is recommended that you also extract the centered psi calibration curve (if available) such that the data correctly align with the centered dive